There’s no doubt that renovating your home is a great idea—particularly if you plan to sell your property any time down the line.

 - Take your time – Great home renovations take time—time to design, to find the right materials, to hire the right contractors and, finally, to complete the work.
 Make sure you have a decent-sized window for your projects—ideally a few months before you plan on listing your home.

 As for paying for your home renovation projects, you have a few options: first, you can funnel away cash from your paychecks, save funds over a few months or years, and use those dollars toward your upgrades.
 It might take some time, but as long as you’re diligent about saving—and have a budget in mind—this option is totally doable for most homeowners.

-If you’ve owned your home for quite a while, you could also leverage your equity and take out a HELOC (home equity line of credit) or apply for a cash-out refinance.
-Both would give you a quick infusion of cash that you can use toward your projects.
+If you’ve owned your home for quite a while, you could also leverage your equity and apply for a cash-out refinance.
+You’d get a quick infusion of cash to use toward your projects.
 Want help paying for your home renovations?
 Contact Embrace Home Loans to discuss your options today.